 I realised we hadn't actually looked at outdoor mirrors in any great detail, so with this post hopefully I can rectify that.
 They can be a great feature, but it is very easy to get them wrong.

 So here are some of our outdoor mirror do's and don'ts.
 And as the title says, all the things you needed to know about outdoor mirrors but were afraid to ask.
 We don't currently sell garden mirrors, so this is totally impartial post.
 Just sharing the benefit of the little wisdom we have.

-However, there are a number of factors you need to take into account to get the best results, and ensure that the mirrors are positioned for maximum impact.
+However, there are a number of factors you need to take into account to get the best results and ensure that the mirrors are positioned for maximum impact.

-What shape of outdoor mirror?
+What shape outdoor mirror should you purchase?